 She is never mean or malicious, just straightforward.
 I don’t think she could pull off unrestrained honesty if it didn’t come from a position of compassion.
 Erica never imposes her views or values on others, but if she is asked a direct question, you can count on her to give you a direct answer.
 I like it.
 The end result is unrestrained trust from the people in her life.

-I took a group counseling class at The Citadel.
+I took a group counseling class at The Citadel when I was in grad school.
 During each class meeting, we would spend the first hour listening to a lecture and the second hour sitting in a circle as an actual therapy group.
 I was pretty unsure of myself when I was young and felt intimidated when we were in the group sessions.
 I don’t think I was the only one who felt that way.
 Each of us wanted to give the impression of being a therapy genius.
 The resulting group discussions were incredibly stilted.
 Late in a session, a quiet girl who was probably the youngest student in the class made a comment that shined a light on what was happening.

 “You people act like you are full of shit,” she said in a matter-of-fact tone.

-I made a conscious decision when I was 28 to speak my truth even when it diverged from what was popular.
+I made a deliberate decision in graduate school to speak my truth even when it diverged from what was popular.
+I was 28 years old.
 This was one of my better decisions.
-It did result in being rejected by some folks I had known a long time, but it also attracted admiration from the kind of people I wanted and needed in my life.
+It did result in being rejected by some folks I had known for a long time, but it also attracted admiration from the kind of people I wanted and needed in my life.

-One potential advantage to growing older is the chance to release that childish need to fit in and to become a true individual.
-If you find that, by middle age, the majority of your values and beliefs are still the same as those you grew up with, you may miss out on an important opportunity.
-One of the underlying messages in A Guide for Aging Heroes is avoiding the number one regret of the dying, “I wish I’d had the courage to live a life true to myself, rather than the life others expected of me.”
+One potential advantage to growing older is the chance to release that childish need to fit in, and instead, choose to become a true individual.
+If you find that, by middle age, the majority of your values and beliefs are still the same as those you grew up with, you may be missy out on an important opportunity.
+One of the underlying messages in A Guide for Aging Heroes is the importance of avoiding the number one regret of the dying, “I wish I’d had the courage to live a life true to myself, rather than the life others expected of me.”